the-advoid/ad-void/README.md

 ---

-#### 🧪 AdVoid.Addon.Experiments
+#### 🥷🏼 AdVoid.Scriptlets.AntiAntiAdBlock

-> The experimental add-on.
-Unstable and experimental filter list, for testing purposes only.
+> Infiltrates and then destroys common anti-adblock techniques.
 >
 > ‼️ **It may break certain sites.**